 This option is for you if you have a list of options where users will tick the applicable options.

-Obey the steps below to add a checkbox to your list:
+Obey the steps below to add a checkbox to your list in MS Word:

 - Type your list of options.
 Make sure each item begins a new line.